GWU’s interim president hopes 2022 will be ‘turning point’ for school

 In early February, posters critical of the Chinese government were displayed on campus.
 The images showed Olympic athletes — the winter games were held in Beijing — snowboarding on a surveillance camera and aiming a rifle at what appeared to be a Uyghur activist.

-Wrighton said the university received messages from people who were worried about anti-Chinese racism and, in a message to a student, responded he was also concerned.
+Wrighton said the university received messages from people who were worried about anti-Chinese racism and, in a message to a student, responded that he was also concerned.
 Some staff responded to make sure the posters were removed, but there was never an official mandate to have the images taken down, officials said.

 “People were pretty upset that the posters were being taken down, and some people were upset that the posters were put up in the first place,” said Zachary Blackburn, a sophomore and assistant news editor of the school’s student newspaper.
 “It was pretty divisive.”

-But in a message to the campus, and amid claims that the university was attempting to censor students, Wrighton said his administration reacted too quickly and he should have tried to better understand the situation before commenting.
+But in a message to the campus, and amid claims that the university was attempting to censor students, Wrighton said his administration reacted too quickly and that he should have tried to better understand the situation before commenting.
 “Upon full understanding, I do not view these posters as racist; they are political statements,” Wrighton wrote.

-Officials said the posters were designed by Chinese-Australian artist Badiucao who, in a tweet, said the posters depicted issues including “Uyghur genocide," “the regime’s omnipresent surveillance systems” and “lack of transparency surrounding the COVID-19 pandemic.”
+Officials said the posters were designed by Chinese Australian artist Badiucao who, in a tweet, said the posters depicted issues including “Uyghur genocide,” “the regime’s omnipresent surveillance systems” and the “lack of transparency surrounding the COVID-19 pandemic.”

 Still, the images were hurtful to some students.
 The Chinese Cultural Association condemned the posters.
 “In the United States, everyone has the right to freedom of expression; however, incitement to racial hatred and ethnic tensions, regardless of national boundaries, is not tolerated,” the student group said in a statement.